precice/precice.github.io_old/03-faq.md

 When comparing preCICE to other software, look for the following key points:

+* **Library approach:** preCICE is _not_ a framework which is used to call the participating solvers, but a library which the solvers call.
-* **Library approach:** There is no central executable ("server") required in preCICE, something that allows for great flexibility.
-You can easily make your own in-house solvers use the preCICE library and you can allocate different computational resources for each participant, using the same tools that you may already use.
+This allows for great flexibility: you can easily make your own in-house solvers use the preCICE library and you can allocate different computational resources for each participant, using the same tools that you may already use.